We've been around since the 90's and it all started with this story.

 The story of how ILP got started is different than you might assume.
-It hasn't always been exactly like it is now — always awesome, but just a little bit different (just a bit -- nothing too drastic).
+It hasn't always been exactly like it is now — always awesome, but just a little bit different.
 It all started with an idea one gentleman dreamed up.

 To truly understand the story of how ILP got started there are a few things you will need to know.